-Begin by assembling the base of the frame and soldering the speed controller, battery lead and flight controller to the bottom power distribution board (PDB).
+The following sections will show you the essential steps to assembling the base of the frame and connect the electronics to the frame.
 In addition to the following assembly instructions, we have produced a both a summarized "How To" video and a full length "How to" build video showing the assembly and electronics installation.
 A full resolution image of the frame assembly is available as an appendix to this manual.